 Changes from Previous Offering

-There have been some changes to weekly readings to reflect recent changes in the media.
+There has been minimal changes to weekly readings to provide greater clarity regarding weekly topics.
 The weekly lectures have also been updated and lecturers have been changed to provide fresh areas of expertise within the course.
-The order of the weekly topics has been slightly amended to emphasise key topics earlier in the semester.